-These are the five areas of your financial picture that you need to consider optimizing before year end, particularly after a year as tumultuous as 2020.
+These are the seven areas of your financial picture that you need to consider optimizing before year end, particularly after yet another tumultuous year.
 Not only was the stock market fairly volatile — there were highly atypical tax regulation changes due to the pandemic as well.
 The combination of those means that there is going to be a lot of complexity to account for as you look back on the year.
+And although no new tax laws have been enacted yet by the Biden administration, it’s good to be aware of the proposals routing through Congress.

 1. Tax-loss harvesting: Offset capital gains by selling investments